apache/airflow/CONTRIBUTING.rst

 Coding style and best practices
 ===============================

-Most of our coding style rules are enforced programmatically by flake8 and mypy (which are run automatically on every pull request), but there are some rules that are not yet automated and are more Airflow specific or semantic than style
+Most of our coding style rules are enforced programmatically by ruff and mypy (which are run automatically on every pull request), but there are some rules that are not yet automated and are more Airflow specific or semantic than style